Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Conclusions and discussion

-Overall, our selected sample of IllustrisTNG ETGs reproduced remarkably well the observed statistical property of near-isothermal density profiles with little intrinsic scatter.
+Our selected sample of IllustrisTNG ETGs reproduced reasonably well the observed statistical property of near-isothermal density profiles with little intrinsic scatter.
 The sample also demonstrated its fidelity through the broad agreement of the correlations between the total density slope and the global galactic properties in comparison with observations and other simulations.
-Since the IllustrisTNG model was not intentionally tailored to match the observed statistical properties and correlation trends of the density profiles, the successful realization of a realistic ETG sample strongly indicates that the crucial processes which shape the total density profiles are implemented realistically within the simulation prescription, notwithstanding certain systematic biases.
+Since the IllustrisTNG model was not intentionally tailored to match the observed statistical properties and correlation trends of the total density profiles, the overall successful realization of a realistic ETG sample indicates that the main processes which shape the total density profiles are implemented effectively within the simulation prescription.
+Nonetheless, certain discrepancies with observations and systematic biases still stand.
+The slight overestimation of IllustrisTNG galaxy sizes~\citep{2018MNRAS.474.3976G,2018MNRAS.481.1950L} affect $R_{\mathrm{eff}}$, $\Sigma_{\ast}$, $f_{\mathrm{DM}}$, and $\gamma^{\prime}_{\mathrm{mw}}$.
+The $\gamma^{\prime}-\sigma_{\mathrm{e/2}}$ discrepancy with observations (Fig.~\ref{fig:gam_sv}), along with the fiducial `expansion' for low mass ETGs caused by a flattened central stellar density profile (Fig.~\ref{fig:AC}), suggest limitations in the baryonic models of IllustrisTNG.
+Baryons contract dark matter halos at different levels in ETGs with different masses (Fig.~\ref{fig:gam_m200_fp}) and baryon fractions (Fig.~\ref{fig:esf}), leading to diverse and non-NFW dark matter profiles (Fig.~\ref{fig:beta_gam},\ref{fig:Gg},\ref{fig:CM}).
+These discrepancies may serve as valuable perspectives for future improvements of the subgrid models in cosmological hydrodynamic simulations.
+One important aspect of improvement enlightened by the TNG model variations analysis suggests further refinement of the black hole kinetic winds in the AGN feedback model (Section~\ref{sec:4.3}).

-Thus with such a realistic sample of IllustrisTNG ETGs, we can trace these ETGs to high redshift and further study the key physical processes (including merger events, AGN feedback, star formation activities etc.) relevant for the formation and evolution of the isothermal density profiles.
-A more detailed stellar mass-dependent redshift evolution comparison of $\gamma^{\prime}$ of the statistical sample and the main branch progenitor sample will further constrain the sample biases in the slope evolutionary trend.
-These will be presented in a follow-up paper (Paper II, Wang et al. in preparation).
+With the reasonably realistic sample of IllustrisTNG ETGs we present in this paper, we could trace these ETGs to high redshift and further study the key physical processes (including merger events, AGN feedback, star formation activities etc.) relevant for the formation and evolution of the isothermal density profiles.
+One key evidence for AGN feedback and galaxy mergers regulating the evolution of $\gamma^{\prime}$ is its correlation with the in-situ-formed stellar mass ratio (Fig.~\ref{fig:gam_beta}).
+Comparison with the Oser and Wind ETGs also demonstrate the necessity of AGN feedback to produce realistic $\gamma^{\prime}$ values (e.g. Fig.~\ref{fig:gam_reff}).
+Furthermore, a more detailed stellar mass-dependent redshift evolution comparison of $\gamma^{\prime}$ of the statistical sample and the main branch progenitor sample will further constrain the sample biases in the slope evolutionary trend.
+These analyses will be presented in a follow-up paper (Paper II, Wang et al. in prep.).